jayrbolton/jayrbolton/README.md

 ### Hello:grey_exclamation:

-I am a software engineer with interests in computational biology, creative coding, and sharing knowledge.
+I am a software engineer living in Oakland, CA with interests in computational biology, creative coding, and sharing knowledge.

 I currently work on infrastructure for genomics data analysis at [Karius Diagnostics](https://kariusdx.com).